biotite-dev/biotite/doc/tutorial/sequence.rst

 instead they are very fast.
 On the other hand, there are algorithms that calculate the optimal (maximum similarity score) alignment, but are quite slow.

-The `sequence.align` package contains two functions that implement the most popular optimal alignment alogorithms: `align_global()` performs an global alignment using the *Needleman-Wunsch* algorithm, `align_global()` conducts a lokal alignment using the *Smith-Waterman* algorithm.
+The ``sequence.align`` package provides the function `align_optimal()`, which either performs a global alignment, using the *Needleman-Wunsch* algorithm, or a lokal alignment, using the *Smith-Waterman* algorithm.
+By defaultm it uses a general gap penalty, but an affine gap penalty can be used, too.

-Both functions can align any two `Sequence` objects with each other.
+Most functions in ``sequence.align`` can align any two `Sequence` objects with each other.
 In fact the `Sequence` objects can be instances from different `Sequence` subclasses and therefore may have different alphabets.
 The only condition that must be satisfied, is that the `SubstitutionMatrix` alphabets matches the alphabets of the sequences to be aligned.

 But wait, what's a `SubstitutionMatrix`?
 This class maps a similarity score to two symbols, one from the first sequence the other from the second sequence.